approvals/ApprovalTests.Ruby/README.md

 end
 ```

-In your test, use your custom class:
+In your test, use a string to reference your custom class:

 ```
 it "verifies a complex object" do
-  Approvals.verify hello, :format => MyCustomWriter
+  Approvals.verify hello, :format => "MyCustomWriter"
 end
 ```